brain-bzh/efficient-deep-learning/lab3.md

 Part 2 - Combining all techniques on CIFAR10 and CIFAR100
 --
-Now, it's your turn to combine everything we have seen so far to start performing some interesting comparisons using the three datasets CIFAR10 and CIFAR100.
+Now, it's your turn to combine everything we have seen so far to start performing some interesting comparisons using the datasets CIFAR10 and / or CIFAR100.

 Consider the different factors that can influence the total memory footprint needed to store the network parameters as well as feature maps / activations.